catalyst-cloud/catalystcloud-docs/source/kubernetes/private-cluster.rst

   creating cluster.

 * ``floating_ip_enabled: false``
-  Whether enable or not assigning floating IP for cluster master and worker nodes.
-When it's set with True, which means the node is accessible from Internet.
-That's is not recommended.
+  When enabled it will assign a floating IP to all cluster master and worker nodes.
+This means that all nodes are accessible from the internet, which is not recommended.

   It's an attribute of cluster template, but it *can* be override when creating cluster.

 * ``master_lb_floating_ip_enabled: false``
-  If it's allowed to allocate floating IP for the load balancer of master nodes.
+  If it is enabled it will allocate a floating IP on the load balancer of the master nodes.
 This label only takes effect when the template property master_lb_enabled is set.
 If not specified, the default value is the same as template property floating_ip_enabled.

-  This is a label, and it can be override when creating cluster.
+  This is a label, and it can be override when creating the cluster.s

 * ``fixed_network``
-  The name or network ID of a Neutron network to provide connectivity to the internal network for the cluster.
+  The name or network ID of a network to provide connectivity to the internal network for the cluster.

   When creating cluster, you can set the fixed_network to create the cluster in an existing network.

 * ``fixed_subnet``
-  Fixed subnet that are using to allocate network address for nodes in cluster.
+  This defines the fixed subnet that will be used to allocate network addresses for nodes in the cluster.

-  When creating cluster, you can set the fixed_subnet to create the cluster in an existing subnet.
+  When creating a cluster, you can set the fixed_subnet to create the cluster in an existing subnet.

 ***************************